What should have been done by governments and wider society in response to climate change

 - climate scientists should have explained the key points of the scientific consensus

-- government scientists should have echoed this explanation.
+- government scientists should have echoed this explanation

-- governments should have
+- governments should have implemented effective policies

-- the media should have conveyed the situation accurately to the general population.
+- the media should have conveyed the situation accurately to the general population

-- businesses and other organisations should have implemented change.
+- businesses and other organisations should have implemented change

 - quality control measures should have worked - so errors in decision making should have been corrected due to scrutiny by